-In certain cases, in addition to the expected citation, co-authorship by core staff scientists is appropriate.
+In certain cases, in addition to the required citation, co-authorship by core staff scientists may be appropriate.

 Guidelines for authorship have also been established by the International Committee of Medical Journal Editors and similar organizations, as well as by the Association of Biomolecular Resource Facilities (ABRF).
 See ABRF’s “Recommended Guidelines for Authorship on Manuscripts” here.

-These guidelines suggest strongly that staff scientists from any core facilities should be considered as co-authors if they:
+These guidelines recommend that staff scientists from any core facilities should be considered as co-authors if they:

 - have helped to design the experiments;